-NOTE: For 2022 the Grand Depart moves forward one week to the 3rd Thursday in October.
-The AZT300 & AZT800 will start concurrently at border monument 103 in 2022 and the new rider limit is 60 total riders.
+The AZT300 & AZT800 will start concurrently at border monument 103 in 2023 and the rider limit is 60 total riders.
 Social distancing rules apply, please carry a mask for use in public areas.

 (3rd Thursday in October each year) *Registration opens one month prior to the Grand Depart